slurpeecup/ResearchPaperRecreation/README.md

 # Research Paper Recreation

-Recreations of research paper simulation results done in pursuit of a panic MS.EE in controls & robotics
+Recreations of research paper simulation results done in pursuit of an MS.EE in Controls & Robotics